 - Keeping dangerous nuclear reactors offline.
-In 2012, we successfully campaigned to keep the San Onofre reactors shut down after the accidental release of radioactive steam and the discovery of further damage in reactor equipment.
-Friends of the Earth filed a petition with the NRC arguing that the utility failed to get a necessary license amendment, and has thus far kept the reactors offline for a year.
+In 2013, we successfully campaigned to permanently shut down the reactors as the San Onofre Nuclear Generating Station in Southern California.
+A year prior, the aging plant had accidentally released radioactive steam, leading to the discovery of further damage in the reactor equipment.
+Friends of the Earth then petitioned the NRC, arguing that the utility did not have the necessary license amendment to keep the reactors online.

 - Ending polluter subsidies.
-In 2012, Friends of the Earth and our coalition continued our efforts to stop the government from handing out billions to Big Oil by support of a billing from Sen. Sanders and Rep. Ellison that would save American taxpayers $10 billion a year by eliminating these subsidies permanently.
+In 2012, Friends of the Earth and our coalition continued our efforts to stop the government from handing out billions to Big Oil by supporting of a bill from Sen. Sanders and Rep. Ellison that would save American taxpayers $10 billion a year by eliminating these subsidies permanently.